UKHomeOffice/cop-docker-compose/README.md

 Likewise FormIO has a hard coded default user currently of:
 * me@lodev.xyz:secret

+To seed the database with a line manager you need to set the vars and then run ./seed_db.sh

 Some of the containers used by docker-compose are restricted, for access please see the relevant owners.

 ### Reset